Brett-Kennedy/CountsOutlierDetector/README.md

 Binning numeric data does introduce a small number of decisions, but also eliminates the distance metrics required by numeric-based outlier detectors, and the need to numerically encode categorical columns.

+## Numbers of Rows Flagged
+Ideally an outlier detector flags a sensible number of rows, for example 0.1 to 2% of the total rows, as this makes intuitive sense.
+Particularly with large datasets, we expect at least some outliers, but flagging too many is counterintuitive as by definition only so many rows may be unusual.
+As with most outlier detectors, this may flag a large number of rows, but allows ordering the the outliers based on score, where the score is a very straightforward value.

+One does usually want a diversity of outliers as well (some sets of outlier rows may be essentially the same thing, so a user needs only an example of one, and a count of how often outliers of this sort occur).
+This detector lets makes examining the flagged outliers more straight-forward than most, as it will classify the outliers, based on the number of columns, and the specific set of columns.
+For example, there may be several outliers based on the combination of values in columns B, C and E, which may be considered, though possibly somewhat different (if containing different specifical values), either identical or at least related outliers.

 ## Key Qualities of CountsOutlierDetector
 This detector has the advantages of: